We support biodiversity and the protection of life within our open spaces.

 - the variation within species

-On a wider scale, Arun District Council will contribute to the conservation of biodiversity on the planet by:
+On a wider scale, we will contribute to the conservation of biodiversity on the planet by:

-- conserving and enhancing biodiversity in Arun District
+- conserving and enhancing biodiversity in the district

-- making sure that our actions have no negative effect, and preferably a positive effect on biodiversity outside the district
+- making sure that our actions have no negative effect, but preferably a positive effect on biodiversity outside the district

 - contributing to sustainable development